VirtualException/vexOS/README.md

 This is an amateur OS made for x86_64 architectures.
 It is made up of 2 parts: the kernel and the bootloader.

-For loading the kernel its needed a bootloader (located under the `bootloader/` directory) that uses UEFI for:
+To load the kernel it is needed a bootloader (located under the `bootloader/` directory) that uses UEFI for:
  - Setting up video
  - Getting time
  - Loading the kernel from the filesystem